Clad3815/Twitch-Streamer-GPT/README.md

 #### Text-to-Speech Announcements

 Access automated TTS announcements for numerous activities, such as new subscriptions, cheers, resubscriptions, gift subscriptions, etc. Unique, context-relevant messages are composed by utilizing OpenAI GPT-3.5 Turbo (or GPT-4) and are converted into speech using ElevenLabs TTS API.

-#### Chat Interactions

-Apart from engaging viewers with voice interactions, our bot also interacts with chat messages using the 'ask' command.
-The script generates witty responses with GPT-3.5 Turbo (or GPT-4), converts them into speech and jots them down into the chat.

 #### Point Redemptions & Cheering Reactions